Export of animals on an industrial basis Official veterinary health certificate

-Animals must, in principle, meet certain requirements of the country of destination for export to non-EU countries and must be accompanied by a health certificate confirming compliance with the health requirements for export by an official veterinarian.
-This applies in particular to mammals, birds, fish, but also to some extent amphibians, reptiles, insects, spiders, molluscs and others.
-Animals that do not meet health requirements may not be exported.
-The same applies to movement between the Member States of the European Union.
+For export to non-EU countries, animals must in principle meet certain requirements of the country of destination and be accompanied by a health certificate confirming compliance with the health requirements for export by an official veterinarian or official veterinarian.
+This applies in particular to mammals, birds, fish, but also amphibians, reptiles, insects, arachnids, molluscs and other animals.
+Animals that do not meet the health requirements may not be exported.
+The same applies to movements between the Member States of the European Union.

-The health certificates required depend on the country of destination and may be required to ask the embassy or authorities of the country of destination.
+The required health certificates depend on the country of destination and may have to be obtained from the embassy or authorities of the same.

-It also applies to the rules and regulations of the countries of destination.
+In addition, rules and regulations of the countries of destination apply.

 First of all, the requirements of the country of destination of the export must be clarified.
-The animals must then be examined for export and a health certificate shall be issued.
+The animals must then be examined for export and a health certificate must be issued.